Local activist going to protests to avoid awkward conversation with roommate - The Beaverton

 “After all this time, I’m not going to stop,” said Fuller.
 “Not until these entitled assholes clean up their act, and do the dishes.”

-A recent census suggests that it’s easier to live with your sworn enemy than find in Toronto.
+A recent census suggests that it’s easier to live with your sworn enemy than find affordable in Toronto.